chuacw/web3-ronin-provider/README.md

 * [HTML documents](https://chuacw.github.io/web3-ronin-provider/html/index.html).

 ## Examples
-There's an [examples](./examples/) directory showing how to use the SkyNet Web3 provider.
+There's an [examples](./examples/) directory showing how to use the Skynet Web3 provider.